The most important determinators in the analysis of a potential bone tumor are:

 There are many ways of splitting age groups, as can be seen in the table, where the morphology of a bone lesion is combined with the age of the patient.

-Some prefer to divide patients into two age groups: 30 years.
+Some prefer to divide patients into two age groups: younger or older than 30 years.

 Notice the following: